loloof64/Chess-board-component-vanillajs/README.md

 | black_player_human     | True if the black player is human, false for external (1) | boolean | true                                                     |

 (1) External player means that, instead of playing its move with interaction on the board, call the method `playMove` in order to commit its move.
 A simple use case would be to let an engine play.

+### Properties

+* isWhiteTurn : Boolean. true if it is White turn, false otherwise.
+* currentPosition: String.
+Returns the current position in Forsyth-Edwards Notation.

 ### Methods